-Extracapsular and Intracapsular

-Less common are the extracapsular and intracapsular procedures.
-An extracapsular cataract extraction may be needed if your lens is too hard to phacoemalsify.
+Extracapsular and Intracapsular Much less common in the U.S. are the extracapsular and intracapsular procedures.
+An extracapsular cataract extraction may be needed if your lens is too hard to break apart.
 The extracapsular procedure removes only the inside of the lens but leaves the capsular bag that holds the lens in place.
 Leaving the capsular bag adds to the structural strength of the eye and promotes easier healing.